 Haruhi: Kyon, a duel is a duel from the very moment the word is mentioned!
 Anything the loser says after that is just an excuse!

 Haruhi is the epitome of this trope.
 Practically everything she does is presented as overly dramatic enthusiastic, even walking into a room.

 Then we have Suzumiya Haruhi no Gensou, the CD of the concert where the J-pop songs of the series are rearranged and played by none other than the Tokyo Philharmonic Orchestra.

 The scene when Kyon finally breaks the Endless Eight loop, complete with swelling background music.
 The most dramatic declaration of unfinished homework ever.
-Given that the past seven episodes had been almost-exact replays of the first one, it was necessaryprobably too late.

 Naturally, Haruhi-chan takes it further, with Death Note-style doodling-as-swordplay and Kyon and Haruhi building balloon-modeling into a fierce battle.

 The hot blooded dodgeball match between the SOS Brigade and the Computer Society.
 It helps that Haruhi had unknowingly unlocked everyone's full potential, meaning that the match proceeds in typical shonen style.

 Disappearance opens with an epic first person struggle to turn off an alarm clock.